ndd21/PHYS281/docs/demo-numpy.md

     613 ns ± 6.89 ns per loop (mean ± std. dev. of 7 runs, 1000000 loops each)
     ```

-    If the first vector supplied to `vdot` is complex valued then it's complex conjugate is
+    If the first vector supplied to `vdot` is complex valued then its complex conjugate is
     automatically used when calculating the dot product.
 This is not the case for `dot`
     (see also, yet another similar function
     [`inner`](https://numpy.org/doc/stable/reference/generated/numpy.inner.html#numpy.inner)!):